Amrithavaahini

 Amrithavaahini is a 1976 Indian Malayalam film, directed by J. Sasikumar.
 The film stars Prem Nazir, Sharada, Thikkurisi Sukumaran Nair and Adoor Bhasi in the lead roles.
-The film has musical score by A. T. Ummer.
+The film's musical score was composed by A. T. Ummer.
 The film was a remake of the 1963 Telugu movie Punarjanma which was also remade in Tamil in 1970 as Engirundho Vandhaal and in Hindi in 1970 as Khilona.